openhs/docker-firefox-ubuntu/README.md

 # docker-firefox-ubuntu

-Firefox with Flash and nVidia graphics driver.
+Firefox with Flash and some privacy addons.